BeardedInfoSec/Wow-npc-mass-add-items/README.md

 # Wow-npc-mass-add-items
 # GM Command Item Adder Script

 This script automates the process of adding items to a character in World of Warcraft Classic, The Burning Crusade, or Wrath of the Lich King using the GM command `.additem`.
+The script was designed to run with SPP Classics.
 The script prompts the user to enter Wowhead URLs for items to be added, cleans the URLs, removes duplicates, and generates a list of GM commands to add the items to the target character.

 ## Dependencies